csc-training/sscc-qc-basic/tutorial2/README.md

 ## Choose the job type from the general menu

-We want to run a Density Functional Calculation and the "resolution of identity" approximation which speeds up the calculation with minimal compromise in accuracy.
+We want to run a Density Functional Calculation and use the "resolution of identity" approximation which speeds up the calculation with minimal compromise in accuracy.
 The relevant section in the menu

 ```